GST/HST Credit and Climate Action Incentive Payment

 The credit for your child will be included in your credit.

-You cannot get the credit for a child if, at the beginning of the month in which we make a payment, the child is not living with you because they are maintained by an agency or are in foster care.
+You cannot get the credit for a child if, at the end of the month before and at the beginning of the month in which the CRA makes a payment, the child is not living with you because they are maintained by an agency or are in foster care.
 Also, you cannot get the credit for a foster child in your care.
 However, if you live with a child that you care for under a kinship or close relationship program, you can get the credit for that child.

 Your GST/HST credit will automatically be recalculated to exclude a child who turned 19 years of age during the year.
 The adjustment is effective in the quarterly payment following the child's 19th birthday.